Welcome to Banff & Jasper National Parks

-While Italy has Venice and Florence, Canada has Banff and Jasper, legendary natural marvels that are as spectacular and vital as anything the ancient Romans ever built.
-But, don't think these protected areas have no history.
-Of the thousands of national parks scattered around the world today, Banff, created in 1885, is the third oldest while adjacent Jasper was only 22 years behind.
-Situated on the eastern side of the Canadian Rockies, the two bordering parks were designated Unesco World Heritage sites in 1984, along with BC's Yoho and Kootenay, for their exceptional natural beauty coupled with their manifestation of important glacial and alluvial geological processes.
-In contrast to some of North America's wilder parks, they both support small towns that lure between 2 to 5 million visitors each year.
-Despite all this, the precious balance between humans and nature continues to be delicately maintained – just.
+Of the thousands of national parks scattered around the world today, Banff, created in 1885, is the third oldest and Canada's first, while adjacent Jasper was only 22 years behind.
+Situated on the eastern side of the Canadian Rockies, the two bordering parks were designated Unesco World Heritage sites in 1984.
+In contrast to some of North America's more remote parks, they both support small towns that lure from two to five million visitors each year.